MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure.md

 ## Network Protection
 >[!NOTE]
->Network Protection on Microsoft Defender for endpoint is now in public preview.
+>Network Protection on Microsoft Defender for Endpoint is now in public preview.
 The following information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-This feature provides protection against rogue Wi-Fi related threats and rogue certificates which are the primary attack vector for WIFI networks.
-Admins also have the ability to list the root CA and private root CA certificates in Microsoft Endpoint Manager Admin center and establish trust with endpoints.
+This feature provides protection against rogue Wi-Fi related threats and rogue certificates which are the primary attack vector for Wi-Fi networks.
+Admins can list the root CA and private root CA certificates in Microsoft Endpoint Manager Admin center and establish trust with endpoints.
 It provides the user a guided experience to connect to secure networks and also notifies them if a related threat is detected.

-It includes several admin controls to offer flexibility like the ability to configure the feature from within the Microsoft Endpoint Manager Admin center as well as add trusted certificates.
-Admins can also enable [privacy controls](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/android-configure?view=o365-worldwide#privacy-controls) to configure the data that is sent by Defender for Endpoint from Android devices.
+It includes several admin controls to offer flexibility, such as the ability to configure the feature from within the Microsoft Endpoint Manager Admin center as well as add trusted certificates.
+Admins can also enable [privacy controls](android-configure.md) to configure the data that is sent by Defender for Endpoint from Android devices.

 Network protection in Microsoft Defender for endpoint is enabled by default.
 Admins can use the following steps to **configure Network protection in Android devices.**

 1. In Microsoft Endpoint Manager Admin, navigate to Apps > App configuration policies.
 Create a new App configuration policy.